DSAV-Dodeka/backend/README.md

 * Then, set up a Python 3.10 Poetry virtual environment.
 This step can be complicated, as Python 3.10 might not be the default version of Python on your system.
 What usually works is to first make sure Python 3.10 is installed on your system (for example using `pyenv`, although I only recommend this is if you are frequently using multiple versions of Python, otherwise just uninstall your current version of Python and install version 3.10.
 If you're on Linux, usually a python3.10 package will exist) and then running `poetry env use python3.10` (or substitute python3.10 for the executable name of Python 3.10).
 * Then I recommend connecting your IDE to the environment.
 The best way is to simply run `poetry update`.
 It will give you a path towards the virtualenv it created, which will contain a python executable in the /bin folder (if it doesn't, run `poetry env info`).
 If you point your IDE to that executable as the project interpreter, everything should work.
 * Next run `poetry install`, which will also install the project.
 Currently, the `apiserver` package is in a /src folder which is nice for test isolation, but it might confuse your IDE.
 In that case, find something like 'project structure' configuration and set the /src folder as a 'sources folder' (or similar, might be different in your IDE).
 * Before running, you must have the environment variable APISERVER_CONFIG set to `./devenv.toml` in order to be able to run it.
-This can be most easily done by editing the run configuration to always set that environment variable.
+This can be most easily done by editing the run configuration of your IDE to always set that environment variable.
 (If you ask why, this is to force you to consider to which database, etc. you are connecting.)
+There are multiple other ways to set it.
+If you are on Linux, you can run `export APISERVER_CONFIG=./devenv.toml` if you run it from the terminal.
+On Windows, you can edit your system environment variables and add it there.
+Do note that this will set it everywhere and that might lead to issues, so if possible set it in the run configuration!
 * Now you can run the server either by just running the `dev.py` in src/apiserver or by running `poetry run s-dodeka`.
 The server will automatically reload if you change any files.
 It will tell you at which address you can access it.

+#### Running for the first time

+If you are running the server for the first time and/or the database is empty, be sure to set RECREATE="yes" in the env config file (i.e. `devenv.toml`).
+Be sure to set it back to "no" after doing this once, or otherwise it recreate it each time.

 ### Configuration and import structure